Carbon footprint

 A footprint that engages the industrial and economic fabric and the surrounding environment in a massive way, considering that it is estimated that in every business activity, 90 % of emissions come from the supply chain, which becomes increasingly important to engage, creating the commitment necessary to measure and monitor ESG performance throughout the supply chain.

-Hence the urgency of measuring and communicating it externally, because of also the decisions taken at the European and global level, in terms of reducing emissions and lowering the climate rise threshold, as established by the Paris Accords and pursued by the UN 2030 and 2050 Agenda.
+Hence the urgency of measuring and communicating it externally, because of also the decisions taken at the European and global levels, in terms of reducing emissions and lowering the climate rise threshold, as established by the Paris Accords and pursued by the UN 2030 and 2050 Agenda.

-Starting from what the EBA has established in defining the carbon footprint, it is to be measured and monitored through GHG emissions released by the company and expressed with the unit of measurement in CO2, where GHG stands for Greenhouse Gases and indicates all gases capable of trapping heat in the atmosphere, giving rise to the "greenhouse effect" phenomenon .
+Starting from what the EBA has established in defining the carbon footprint, it is to be measured and monitored through GHG emissions released by the company and expressed with the unit of measurement in CO2, where GHG stands for Greenhouse Gases and indicates all gases capable of trapping heat in the atmosphere, giving rise to the "greenhouse effect" phenomenon.
 They represent a priority risk of ESG factors: in fact, GHG emissions are recognized as an "ESG risk impacting the inside-out environment, where precisely the business activity has impacts on the surrounding environment and therefore needs to be monitored in risk management and prudential control."

 This means that emissions fall under the view of dual materiality, established by globally recognized standards, such as "Accountability Principles Standards" and specifically GRI 101 (of the Global initiative report," "Principle of Materiality") and the EFRAG guidelines, where the concept of dual materiality is introduced.